 Financial assets carry credit risk that a counterparty will fail to discharge an obligation which could result in a financial loss.
 Financial assets held by GMHI, such as accounts receivable, expose it to credit risk.
-GMHI's accounts receivable pertains to HST refunds receivable from Canada Revenue Agency.
+GMHI's 2023 accounts receivable pertains to HST refunds receivable from Canada Revenue Agency.
+GMHI is no longer a HST registrant as of December 31, 2024.